Sunday, June 9–Saturday, 15, 2024

 The camper groups will meet for the first time their dog.
 This will be the dog which they will work with all week to take from a "Pooch to a Prince/Princess".

 During these sessions, the campers will learn the fundamentals of animal behavior especially those which are important for the selection of a new dog into a home.
-In addition to these traits, campers will get to learn how to being the process of training a new dog.
-These fun sessions come with training not only for their camp dog but for the campers themselves as fellow campers will try to “train” each other on simple tricks.
+In addition to these traits, campers will get to learn how to begin the process of training a new dog.
+These fun sessions come with training not only for their camp dog but for the campers themselves as fellow campers will try to "train" each other and counselors on simple tricks.
 This is a fun and interesting way to learn the ins and outs of training basics.

 All dogs need a good bath.
-Much fun is had be all campers as everyone works to clean up their camp dog.
+Much fun is had by all campers as everyone works to clean up their camp dog.
 It is not as easy as it sounds, as veterinary school instructional staff work with the camper groups to learn the many facets of a complete dog bath.
 The question at the end of this session who got the wettest, the campers or the dogs?

 During these sessions as an entire group we come together to talk about what we learned during the day and what we should expect for tomorrow.
 The campers get to work alongside of their camp counselors as well as a faculty member to discuss the exciting knowledge that they gained that day.
 These are great sessions and everyone really enjoys putting the pieces of the knowledge puzzle together.